Welcome to the Wiveliscombe Town Hall Trust

 Residents of the 10 Parishes and visitors alike had the opportunity to voice their thoughts on the potential uses for the site at the annual Wivey Street Fair 2016 by using stickers and post-its at the Trust’s fund-raising stall.
 Thoughts included a theatre, a cinema and a venue for live music, a thirst was evident for an arts and culture venue for the town.

-The Trust are looking for more feedback from the community, so you are invited to take part in the consultation process by completing a short survey www.surveymonkey.co.uk/r/MK9C33B
+The Trust are looking for more feedback from the community, so please get in touch with any thoughts or ideas.

 We need plenty of local support with our fundraising programme.

 Becoming a Friend of the Wiveliscombe Town Hall Trust.
-You could either fill in the form to the right, fill in one of the Town Hall Postcards and return it to the address opposite, or call in and leave your details at Wiveliscombe House.
+You could either fill in the form below, fill in one of the Town Hall Postcards and return it to the address below, or call in and leave your details at Wiveliscombe House.

 Wiveliscombe Town Hall Trust